Cancellations - a list of all missionary handstamps and postal cancellations with date of usage, catalogue value etc.

-First map of Tristan da Cunha, cartographed by Alan B. Crawford 1938
+First map of Tristan da Cunha, cartographed by Allan B. Crawford 1938

 The island, or more properly the group of several islands, are situated within a circumferential zone of about 30 km, with an out-lying island about 400 km southeast of TdC - Gough Island.
 They all are part of the mid-Atlantic Ridge, a volcanically rich oceanic region.
 The island of Tristan

 da Cunha comprises the top part of a volcano that rises about 2.000 m into the sky and is about 3.000 m deep.
 Annual temperatures range between 2 - 25°C; in the southern winter snow caps the top of the volcano.